Who among the widows in the Bible do you know the stories?

 What lessons does her story teach us?

-As you’ve seen from the story, Abigail served as the peacemaker between David and Nabal.
+As you saw from the story, Abigail served as the peacemaker between David and Nabal.
 Without her meeting David, he could have pursued a fight against Nabal (1 Samuel 25:23-31).

-“By her wise course,” this “beautiful, kind, and intelligent wife of Nabal” was able to “avoid much bloodshed when her husband treated David and his men with contempt” (Ellen White, Daughters of God 41.4).
+“By her wise course,” Abigail helped “avoid much bloodshed when her husband treated David and his men with contempt”5.

-In this woman’s character, we get “an illustration of womanhood after the order of Christ.”
-Meanwhile, Nabal “illustrates what a man may become who yields himself to the control of Satan” (43.4).
+Through this woman’s character, we get “an illustration of womanhood after the order of Christ.”
+Meanwhile, Nabal “illustrates what a man may become who yields himself to the control of Satan”6.

 In summary, Abigail’s story teaches us the value of peacemaking and being wise in critical times while submitting to God’s will and guidance.

-On this note, we also learn that God, Who sees and controls everything, is indeed worthy of our trust and faith as we’ve seen from how He avenged David against Nabal without shedding blood.
+On this note, we also learn that God, Who sees and controls everything, is indeed worthy of our trust and faith, as evident in how He avenged David against Nabal without shedding blood.

 4) Tamar